morbidflames/liver_cirrhosis_pred/README.md

 - **Result Visualization:**
   Model accuracies are compared using a bar plot, and confusion matrix heatmaps provide a detailed look at prediction errors and overall performance.

+## Conclusion
+The project successfully demonstrates the prediction of liver cirrhosis stages using machine-learning models.
+The Random Forest model is the best-performing model in this experiment.